ivailo1st/widgets/README.md

 ## Search Widgets

 Search widgets are a way to add more search-capabilities to Colibo.
 The widget itself is responsible for showing the search-results.
 The widget is instantiated like page-widgets, but must also maintain a `tabName` (string) property, and `search` and `clear` methods.
 The search-method is called with a string of the searchword whenever a user performans a search. the search-method should return a promise that will resolve to the number that will be displayed in the tab-bar.
 Whenever the user clears the search, the `clear` method will be called.
 At instantiation-time a `simpleMode` (boolean) property will be assigned - this will be true, when your search-widget is displayed in the navigation - and false in other cases (like the detail page).
 We recommend showing no settings and pagination-options when in simpleMode.

+## Widgets in tabs

+As of today (20.2) widgets are shown in tabs for sidebar-widgets and search-widgets.
+These widgets must maintain a tabName (string) property that represents the name of their tab.
+For the sidebar, a tabIcon property replaces this need.
+For widgets displayed in tabs, Colibo will maintain an `active` (boolean) property on the widget.
+We suggest implementing a set'ter function and act appropriately when your widget is not active.

 ## Context